robertstepp/ideal-train/README.md

     Function 1:

-        Stage 1 = Hash all files in the script directory and output to an initial csv document Stage 2 = After transfer to another PC, hash all files inthe script directory and identify any mismatched files
+        Stage 1 = Hash all files in the script directory and output to an initial csv document Stage 2 = After transfer to another PC, hash all files in the script directory and identify any mismatched files

     Function 2: